 Self-employment tax, officially known as the Self-Employment Contributions Act (SECA) tax, is a required contribution from self-employed individuals to the federal government to fund Social Security and Medicare programs.
 You’re considered self-employed if you’re a freelancer, gig worker, independent contractor, sole proprietor, or small business owner.

-While full-time employees also pay Social Security taxes and Medicare taxes, they share the cost with employers as part of the Federal Insurance Contributions Act (FICA): Employees pay 6.2% of gross income to Social Security and 1.45% to Medicare in each paycheck, and their employers match these percentages, for a total of 15.3%.
+While full-time employees also pay Social Security and Medicare taxes, these costs are shared with employers as part of the Federal Insurance Contributions Act (FICA): Employees pay 6.2% of gross income to Social Security and 1.45% to Medicare in each paycheck, and their employers match these percentages, for a total of 15.3%.
 However, those who are self-employed are responsible for the entire 15.3% tax rate: 12.4% to Social Security and 2.9% to Medicare.

 How to calculate self-employment tax